-All extra credit assignments must be turned-in through email, typed, double spaced, normal 10/12 font, 1" margins, and with all four criteria met.
+All extra credit assignments must be turned-in typed, double spaced, normal 10/12 font, 1" margins, and with all four criteria met.
 Standard Written English must be displayed.
 If your paper is not formatted as stated, it will be turned back to you ungraded.
-If completed correctly, handed-in extra credits can earn you 2 points to be added to your final, overall grade.
-A maximum of 8 points of extra credit will be allotted to be added to your final grade.
+If completed correctly, handed-in extra credits can earn you 2 points each to be added to your final, overall grade.
+You can do multiple extra credits outside of any in-class/in-unit extra credits but once you reach 8 points, you are done.
+Hence, a maximum of 8 points of OUTSIDE WORK extra credit will be allotted to be added to your final grade.
 This is a CHOICE you have .. extra credits are not required.